dimforge/ncollide.org/docs/about.md

 <td id="nostyle_table">
-As of today, this website and the **ncollide** project are mostly developed by Sébastien Crozet (aka.  [sebcrozet](https://github.com/sebcrozet)), a French Ph.D Student.
-His researches are about finding new methods to perform fast collision detection between complex CAD models that include smooth trimmed surfaces like NURBS.
-Besides his fulltime job, he works on **ncollide** trying to help making Rust a great language for the development of real-time geometry-intensive applications.
+As of today, this website and the **ncollide** project are mostly developed by Sébastien Crozet (aka.  [sebcrozet](https://github.com/sebcrozet)), a French R&D engineer with a Ph.D about fast collision detection between complex smooth CAD models without using tessellations.
+Besides his part-time job, he works on **ncollide** trying to help making Rust a great language for the development of real-time geometry-intensive applications.
 For more information about his professional background, check out his